High-order isospin-dependent surface tension contribution to the fourth-order symmetry energy of finite nuclei: Fourth-order Symmetry Energy of Finite Nuclei: Full Expression

 Generally, one can obtain the following equations to determine the bulk and surface isospin asymmetries as well as the chemical potential difference in finite nuclei\,\cite{Dan03},

-here $S=4\pi r_0^2A^{2/3}$ is the surface area of the nucleus via the relation $R=r_0A^{1/3}$.
-It should be pointed out that the equations shown in (\ref{ther33}) are not complete in the sense that as higher order terms like the $\gamma'\mu_{\rm{a}}^4$ would induce a high order symmetry energy in finite nuclei related to the surface properties, one needs to add the bulk term $4\alpha_4(\Delta_{\rm{v}}/A)^3\equiv 4E_{\rm{sym,4}}(\rho_0)(\Delta_{\rm{v}}/A)^3$ originated from the fourth-order symmetry energy to the second equation and to be solved self-consistently.
-However, since this part was already obtained in Ref.\,\cite{WangRui17} and for the purpose of the present work, we will not give the detailed derivations here and only focus on the surface contribution.
+where $S=4\pi r_0^2A^{2/3}$ is the surface area of the nucleus via the relation $R=r_0A^{1/3}$.
+It should be pointed out that the equations shown in (\ref{ther33}) are not complete in the sense that as higher order terms like the $\gamma'\mu_{\rm{a}}^4$ would induce a high order symmetry energy in finite nuclei related to the surface properties, one needs to add the bulk term $4\alpha_4(\Delta_{\rm{v}}/A)^3\equiv 4E_{\rm{sym,4}}(\rho_0)(\Delta_{\rm{v}}/A)^3$ originating from the fourth-order symmetry energy to the second equation and to solve self-consistently.
+However, since this part was already obtained in Ref.\,\cite{WangRui17}, for the purpose of the present work, we will not give the detailed derivations here and only focus on the surface contribution.